-Ebola vaccine effective in African clinical trial - NewsBreak
+Ebola Vaccine Effective in African Clinical Trial - NewsBreak

 Adults participating in the first stage of the study were offered a booster dose of Ad26.ZEBOV two years after the first dose.
 Researchers reported it induced a strong immune response within a week.

 The findings contributed to the approval and marketing of the two-dose Ebola vaccine regimen in July 2020 by the European Medicines Agency, for both children and adults.
-It also contributed to prequalification in April 2021 by the World Health Organization.
+It also contributed to prequalification in April 2021 by the World Health Organization (WHO).

 Vaccines have a key role in meeting both objectives, she added.